 If you think about it, a hashtag is almost a Newspeak word, being a reductive, concertinaed composite that is meant to almost summarise a subject or an attitude.
 And think about your own Social Media conversations; how often have you had to edit down or summarise an intended post, just so it would fit in the allotted space?
 And having edited that post, how satisfied were you with the final version?
 Did you have mild pangs at the rough crudity of what you posted, and what you lost from the original draft?
 I know I have.

-I don’t want to come across too much of a Cassandra, arguing that Social Media is somehow an apocalyptic trend in human interaction (this blog has actually argued the contrary in the past), but we should not be blind to the pitfalls and potential dangers inherent in conducting all our communication through social networks.
+I don’t want to come across too much of a Cassandra, arguing that social media is somehow an apocalyptic trend in human interaction (this blog has actually argued the contrary in the past), but we should not be blind to the pitfalls and potential dangers inherent in conducting all our communication through social networks.

 US Trailer for the 1980’s adaptation of Nineteen Eighty-Four

-It must be noted that real-world political trends (the intrusion of advertising jargon into political communication) preceded and foresaw the reductive power of Social Media, for what is a soundbite if not an ancestor to the tweet?
+It must be noted that real-world political trends (the intrusion of advertising jargon into political communication) preceded and foresaw the reductive power of social media, for what is a soundbite if not an ancestor to the tweet?
 The prominent soundbites of the recent age are all distinctly Orwellian in their reductive power, and have the smack of pat summary of the most idiotic and populist tweets: “The war against terror”, “Tough on crime, tough on the causes of crime” , “Excellence for all”, “Lessons will be learnt”… this depressing list of meaningless platitudes goes on and on.

-I for one, however, advocate Social Media as a means of bringing more expansive content to the attention of others (whether it be blogs, videos or articles).
-In this sense, the use of Social Media is expansive rather than reductive, helping educate and not restrict the thoughts of others; Double Google Plus, if you will.
-Therefore, ultimately, I think Social Media can be (and is) an enhancing tool for the greater good, as long as we do not end up, inadvertently and mindlessly, declaring our love for a consumerist iteration of Big Brother himself.
+I for one, however, advocate social media as a means of bringing more expansive content to the attention of others (whether it be blogs, videos or articles).
+In this sense, the use of social media is expansive rather than reductive, helping educate and not restrict the thoughts of others; Double Google Plus, if you will.
+Therefore, ultimately, I think social media can be (and is) an enhancing tool for the greater good, as long as we do not end up, inadvertently and mindlessly, declaring our love for a consumerist iteration of Big Brother himself.

 Nick Lewis has previously lectured at the University of Sheffield on Social Media.
-If you would like Nick to speak on Social Media to your class, business or organisation, please contact Nick Lewis Communications today by e-mailing email@example.com.
+If you would like Nick to speak on social media to your class, business or organisation, please contact Nick Lewis Communications today by e-mailing firstname.lastname@example.org.